- SAP has been forced to move HANA into the background of its marketing focus for various reasons.

 “At SAP, ideas such as zero response time database would not have been widely accepted.
 At a university, you can dream, at least for a while.
 As long as you can produce meaningful papers, things are basically alright.”

 The problem?
-Zero latency has not been achieved by HANA to this day.
+HANA has not achieved zero latency to this day.
 It was never a reasonable goal.
 And Hasso illuminated something else with this quote.
 University students are even less willing to push back on Hasso than career database professionals.
 A fundamental reason is they have much more experience.

 The True Outcome of HANA

-SAP is now stuck with a buggy database unable to come close to its performance promises, and which has influenced SAP’s development in other areas in a wasteful manner.
-For example, many of the changes that were made to S/4HANA to accommodate HANA turns out to have not been necessary and have extended out S/4HANA development timeline.
+SAP is now stuck with a buggy database, unable to come close to its performance promises, which has influenced SAP’s development in other areas in a wasteful manner.
+For example, many of the changes made to S/4HANA to accommodate HANA have not been necessary and have extended out the S/4HANA development timeline.
 Secondly, the requirement that S/4HANA only uses HANA has both restricted the uptake of S/4HANA and will continue to do so.
 S/4HANA could be overall much farther along if it was just “S/4” and ran on AnyDB.

-No, instead, they tell me that performance for BW improved over an eight-year-old version of Oracle or DB2 on eight-year-old hardware because it has much more disk than memory and cost a small fraction of the HANA hardware.
+Instead, they tell me that BW’s performance improved over an eight-year-old version of Oracle or DB2 on eight-year-old hardware because it has much more disk than memory and costs a small fraction of the HANA hardware.
 So with BW, companies can hide HANA’s performance limitations (although not its maintenance overhead).
-However, HANA has many problems meeting customer expectations for things that SAP said the performance would skyrocket, which include…well everything but short SQL queries.
+However, HANA has many problems meeting customer expectations for things that SAP said the performance would skyrocket, including everything but short SQL queries.

 This means that SAP will be fighting fires with no HANA performance for S/4HANA for transaction processing and MRP processing for years.
-SAP would have none of these problems if they simply did what they had always done, allow the companies that knew databases to provide the database.
+If they simply did what they had always done, SAP would have none of these problems, allowing the companies that knew databases to provide the database.
 As pointed out by a colleague.

 “The far bigger threat and loss of income and account control to SAP is from IaaS/PaaS providers, not database vendors. “